-SUDOERS(5) File Formats Manual SUDOERS(5) iolog_file The path name, relative to iolog_dir , in which to store input/output logs when the log_input or log_output options are enabled or when the LOG_INPUT or LOG_OUTPUT tags are present for a command.
-Note that iolog_file may contain directory components.
-The default is "%{seq}".
-See the iolog_dir option above for a list of supported percent ('%') escape sequences.
+iolog\file The path name, relative to iolog\dir, in which to store input/output logs when the log\input or log\output options are enabled or when the LOG\INPUT or LOG\OUTPUT tags are present for a command.
+Note that iolog\file may contain directory components.
+The default is "% {seq}".

+See the iolog\dir option above for a list of supported percent ('%') escape sequences.

 In addition to the escape sequences, path names that end in six or more Xs will have the Xs replaced with a unique combination of digits and letters, similar to the mktemp(3) function.
-If the path created by concatenating iolog_dir and iolog existing I/O log file will be truncated and overwritten unlor more Xs. • iolog_flush If set, sudo will flush I/O log data to disk after each write This makes it possible to view the logs in real-time as the may significantly reduce the effectiveness of I/O log com by default. e program is executing but This setting is only supported by version 1.8.20 or higher r. iolog_group The group name to look up when setting the group ID on directories.
-If iolog_group is not set, the primary group I iolog_user is used.
-If neither iolog_group nor iolog_user directories are created with group ID 0.
-ID of the user specified by This setting is only supported by version 1.8.19 or higher r. iolog_mode The file mode to use when creating I/O log files.
-Mode to permissions for owner, group or other are honored, every file permissions will always include the owner read and w not present in the specified mode.
-When creating I/O log (execute) bits are added to to match the read and write bi iolog_mode .
-Defaults to 0600 (read and write by user on write bits, even if they are g directories, search ts specified by This setting is only supported by version 1.8.19 or higher. iolog_user The user name to look up when setting the user and group IDs on new I/O log files and directories.
-If iolog\group is set, it will be used instead of the user's primary group ID.
-By default, I/O log files and directories are created with user and group ID 0.

-This setting can be useful when the I/O logs are stored on a Network File System (NFS) share.
-Having a dedicated user own the I/O log files means that sudoers does not write to the log files as user ID 0, which is usually not permitted by NFS.
+SUDOERS(5) File Formats Manual SUDOERS(5) If the path created by concatenating iolog_dir and iolog_file alread existing I/O log file will be truncated and overwritten unless iolog or more Xs. - iolog_flush If set, sudo will flush I/O log data to disk after each write instead of This makes it possible to view the logs in real-time as the program may significantly reduce the effectiveness of I/O log compression. by default. is executing but This setting is only supported by version 1.8.20 or higher. iolog_group The group name to look up when setting the group-ID on new I/O I directories.
+If iolog_group is not set, the primary group-ID of the u iolog_user is used.
+If neither iolog_group nor iolog_user are set, I directories are created with group-ID 0. user specified by This setting is only supported by version 1.8.19 or higher. iolog_mode The file mode to use when creating I/O log files.
+Mode bits for real permissions for owner, group or other are honored, everything else file permissions will always include the owner read and write bits, not present in the specified mode.
+When creating I/O log directories (execute) bits are added to match the read and write bits specified be Defaults to 0600 (read and write by user only). is ignored.
+The even if they are es, search This setting is only supported by version 1.8.19 or higher. iolog_user The user name to look up when setting the user and group-IDs on r and directories.
+If iolog_group is set, it will be used instead of the group-ID.
+By default, I/O log files and directories are created with ID 0. user's primary This setting can be useful when the I/O logs are stored on a Networ (NFS) share.
+Having a dedicated user own the I/O log files means does not write to the log files as user-ID 0, which is usually not per that sudoers This setting is only supported by version 1.8.19 or higher. lecture_status_dir The directory in which sudo stores per-user lecture status files.
+On received the lecture, a zero-length file is created in this directory so not lecture the user again.
+This directory should not be cleared when the system reboots.
+The default is /var/adm/sudo/lectured.